“Repair or Replace? Making the Right Plumbing Decision”

-“Do we have to get a new one?
+“Do we really need to buy a new one?
 Can’t you just fix it?”
-Two questions we hear quite often from our customers.
+These are common questions our customers often ask us.

 Pressure Regulating Valve (PRV)

-Like the water lines in your home, the sewer or drainage system also has a definitive shelf life.
-Settling of your home, erosion, extreme temps, and tree roots will wear and damage these lines, eventually requiring replacement.
-If your home's drain lines go to a septic tank instead of the city sewer, additional maintenance is required.
-Regular septic tank pumping and adding beneficial bacteria should be part of your maintenance routine.
+Settling of the home, erosion, extreme temperatures, and tree roots can cause wear and damage to these lines, ultimately necessitating replacement.
+Regular septic tank pumping and the addition of beneficial bacteria should be part of your maintenance routine.